-Most young children at SCMT will start with a 30 minute lesson, but we offer 45 minutes and 1 hour on the Saxophone too.
-We would recommend (as with most woodwind and brass instruments) that you wait until your child is 8 years old before getting started.
+Most pupils at SCMT will start with a 30 minute lesson on the saxophone, but we offer 45 minutes and 1 hour lessons too.
+If you’re a parent, we would recommend (as with most woodwind and brass instruments) that you wait until your child is 8 years old before they get started.
 The first lesson is free.
 You can in most instances borrow a saxophone for the free trial but will need to obtain your own to start paid lessons.
 We can advise in detail regarding hire or purchase.

 Here is a testimonial from a happy pupil!

 ‘My saxophone lessons are so much fun.
 It’s really cool already and I’ve only been learning for 6 months.
 I can already play some tunes and I love that my teacher plays along on the piano and does duets too.
 It makes me feel like I’m in a band already.
 I’m doing my first Rock School grade next year and am so excited because the pieces are ones that I know already.
 One day I’d like to learn Jazz and learn the drums too!’
 Peter, aged 10, Brighton.